Twitter vs. Facebook: Which Is Best for Your Business?

 3. Consider Your Content

-It’s also important to think about the kind of content you plan to create and which platform it will work best on.
+It’s also important to think about the content you plan to create and which platform it will work best on.

-For example, are you planning to share lots of resources, curated news articles, and quick tips and tactics with your audience?
+For example, are you planning to share curated news articles, and quick tips and tactics with your audience?
 Do you have a wide variety of infographics, images, and videos to share?
 Do you have the capability to post frequently, as in multiple times a day?

 If this sounds like your content plan, then you might really do well spending more of your time on Twitter.